Intensities of all fine-structure resolved rovibrational electric quadrupole absorption lines in $^{16}$O$_2$($X^{3}\Sigma^{-}_{g}$) calculated with a new $\textit{ab initio}$ quadrupole moment curve: Introduction

 Despite the fact that the theoretical investigations described above did not make use of precalculated \textit{ab initio} transition moments in obtaining the rovibrational \textit{E2} line intensities, a body of work devoted to the determination of the \textit{E2} moments of $^{16}\text{O}_2(X^3\Sigma^-_g)$ have appeared throughout the years.
-In particular, the vibrationally-averaged ``permanent'' \textit{E2} moment of the ground-state O$_2$ was investigated both empirically~\cite{buckingham1968, birnbaum1976, cohen1977, couling2014} as well as \textit{ab initio}~\cite{becke1982, vanLenthe1984, visser1985, laaksonen1985, rijks1989, hettema1994, bundgen1995, dickinson1996, lawson1997, minaev2004, bartolomei2010, kalugina2015} (see Tab.~\ref{tab: quadrupole moments 1} in Sec.~\ref{Sec3} below), though it seems that the transition \textit{E2} moment (corresponding to the $1$-$0$ fundamental band) was determined only empirically~\cite{reid1981}.
+In particular, the vibrationally-averaged ``permanent'' \textit{E2} moment of the ground-state O$_2$ was investigated both empirically~\cite{buckingham1968, birnbaum1976, cohen1977, couling2014} as well as \textit{ab initio}~\cite{becke1982, vanLenthe1984, visser1985, laaksonen1985, rijks1989, hettema1994, bundgen1995, dickinson1996, lawson1997, minaev2004, bartolomei2010, kalugina2015, somogyi2024} (see Tab.~\ref{tab: quadrupole moments 1} in Sec.~\ref{Sec3} below), though it seems that the transition \textit{E2} moment (corresponding to the $1$-$0$ fundamental band) was determined only empirically~\cite{reid1981}.

 In this work, we calculate the intensities of all rovibrational \textit{E2} absorption lines in the ground-electronic $^{16}\text{O}_2$ isotopologue (including vibrational overtones and hot bands) using a new \textit{ab initio} \textit{E2} moment curve of $^{16}\text{O}_2(X^3\Sigma^-_g)$.
 We account for the spin-spin interaction-induced mixing of rotational levels of O$_2$ and perform all calculations in the intermediate coupling, i.e., we go beyond the Hund's case ($b$) approximation.
-Our \textit{ab initio} results for the $1$-$0$ fundamental band agree with the values presently available in HITRAN~\cite{hitran2022} at the $5\%-12\%$ level, depending on the fine structure-resolved rovibrational line.
+Our \textit{ab initio} results for the $1$-$0$ fundamental band differ from the values presently available in HITRAN~\cite{hitran2022} at the $5\%-12\%$ level, depending on the fine-structure resolved rovibrational line.
+The uncertainties of the HITRAN2020 line intensities for this band are listed as ``unreported or unavailable''~\cite{hitran_website}.
 In view of the above, we recommend incorporating the intensities of vibrational overtones and hot bands reported here in the new edition of the HITRAN database.